tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

-Twice per full recovery when an enemy engaged with you misses you with an attack, you can deal ongoing damage to it equal to your Wisdom modifier + Level as you give it a quick slice you're your weapon, double your Wisdom modifier at 5th level, and triple it at 8th level.
+Twice per full recovery when an enemy engaged with you misses you with an attack, you can deal ongoing damage to it equal to your Wisdom modifier + Level as you give it a quick slice you're your weapon, double your Wisdom modifier at champion tier, and triple it at epic tier.

 #### Champion Feat